“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “Someone like you doesn’t cry about just nothing,” he prodded.

 “Even you should realize I don’t want to talk about it.”

 “Talk about what?
 Seriously, what’s wrong?”

 “Look, I’m trying to be nice here.”
-Sano’s brief concern was gradually giving way to anger.
+Sano’s concern gradually gave way to anger.
 “You don’t have to get all bitchy on me!”

-She threw him a look of skepticism and disgust.
-“If you really haven’t been paying attention all this time… if you really don’t know how I…” Her expression hardened.
+“If you really haven’t been paying attention all this time… if you really don’t know how I…” Her expression hardened so her face was transfigured into a mask of anguish, skepticism, and disgust.
 “Or are you just taunting me?
 I thought some things were beneath even you, but I guess I was wrong.”